 IT’S OK TO ADMIT IT!
 It’s always nice to have a little help, right?
-Now, Facebook allows you to assign specific roles to specific administrators on your business page.
+Now, Facebook marketing tools allows you to assign specific roles to specific administrators on your business page.

 How This Can Help Your Practice

 Table of Contents

 Would you like certain team members to participate more on your Facebook page, but you’re not sure if you want to share ALL of the control and functionality with them?
 This is a common need for business owners—especially in a dental practice, where there are lots of team members with varying levels of involvement in the practice.
 Of course, determining roles all depends on what you want certain people to do.

 Looking at Facebook’s new list of roles and abilities below, here are some examples of what we mean: